TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 dynamically when EBX ingress resource is created.
 This ALB has a DNS which will be the entry point to reach your EBX instance.

-If you do not attach your personal dns to this load balancer you can use his to reach your EBX instance.

 To know the DNS entry point you can run the following command and check the ```ADDRESS``` value of your ingress resource:
 ```
 kubectl get ingress -n ebx